Infernal Connection

 Infernal Connection is the fifth studio album by Polish thrash metal band Acid Drinkers.
 It was released in December 1994 in Poland through Mega Czad.
 The album was recorded from 8 September to 3 October 1994 at Modern Sound Studio in Gdynia.
-The cover art was created by Tomek Molka and Lica and fotos by Kazik Staszewski and Jacek Gulczyński.
+The cover art was created by Tomek Molka and Litza and photos by Kazik Staszewski and Jacek Gulczyński.

-Infernal Connection is considered to be one of the most important albums in Polish rock history.
+Infernal Connection is considered to be one of the most important albums in the Polish rock history.